310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
-Hehe, I do have a few things I want to improve on, though.
+Heheh, I do have a few things I want to improve on, though.
 Starting with what my director pointed out: I had an overwhelming presence for a kaijuu.
 {% endbubble %}

 {% bubble Midori serious %}